Here is the most straightforward plug-n-play guide to connecting an eGPU with Lenovo ThinkPad T530.

 If you’ve done everything well enough, it may look like this.

 Step 4: Turn On PSU, PC, and wait for Windows to detect the eGPU.
 The external video card will be identified as a VGA Adapter within the device manager.

 Step 6: Connect an external monitor 5 minutes after the first booting.
-Right click on your desktop>screen resolution.
+Right-click on your desktop>screen resolution.
 Set the external display as your primary monitor/display.

-You may Run>dxdiag or use device manager to check the details of the GPU connected.
+You may Run>dxdiag or use the device manager to check the details of the GPU connected.
 Alternatively, you can use CPU-Z to confirm the specs.